igahupalo/cOlive-iOS/README.md

 - [x] User authentication
 - [x] Creating a new group and sending out invitations or joining an existing one with usage of an invitation code
-- [x] Menaging group settings and members
+- [x] Managing group settings and members
-- [x] Menaging profile settings
+- [x] Managing profile settings
 - [x] Browsing group's virtual board, creating new notices or adding comments to exisitng ones
-- [x] Accessing group's shared calendar and menaging presented events
+- [x] Accessing group's shared calendar and managing presented events
 ## UI examples

 [tba]